• Skip to primary navigation

 Few dishes capture the essence of Eastern European comfort food quite like sarmale.
 Fork-tender cabbage leaves wrapped around a filling of seasoned meat and rice, slowly braised in rich tomato juice until perfectly tender.
 This beloved Romanian dish has graced family tables for generations, especially during holidays and special gatherings.

 This recipe combines the traditional flavors you’d expect, such as chopped dill and parsley, a combination of ground pork and beef, and the distinctive tang of sour pickled cabbage.
 However, this sarmale recipe has a few modern tweaks, including optional additional turkey bacon for a savory twist.
-Cooking it slowly in the oven ensures each roll becomes super tender while the flavors meld into a delicious, heartwarming meal.
-Served with a dollop of cool sour cream or Greek yogurt, these sarmale make for an unforgettable meal that’s perfect for feeding a crowd or preparing ahead for busy weeknights.
+I cook it slowly in the oven so each roll becomes super tender while the flavors meld into a delicious, heartwarming meal.
+I serve them with a dollop of cool sour cream or Greek yogurt; these sarmale make for an unforgettable meal that’s perfect for feeding a crowd or preparing ahead for busy weeknights.

 Growing up in an Eastern European household, it seemed like almost every Sunday we had meat-filled cabbage rolls smothered in a salty tomato sauce.
 My mother, being from Budapest, made Hungarian cabbage rolls, called töltött káposzta, which often used fresh, sweet cabbage leaves.
 Last week, when I was feeling a bit nostalgic, I whipped up this recipe for my partner and me, and it turned out fantastic!
 If you love this sarmale, try töltött káposzta next!